Capital punishment in Judaism: In Rabbinic Judaism

 The principal tractate in the Talmud that deals with such cases is Tractate Sanhedrin.

-Cases concerning offences punishable by death are decided by 23 judges.
+Cases concerning offenses punishable by death are decided by 23 judges.
 The reason for this odd number is that the early rabbis had learnt that it takes at least 10 judges to convict a man, and another 10 judges to acquit a man, and the court being unequal will result in a verdict rendered by majority vote.
 Strict regulations were in place as to how these judges were to be selected, based on their sex, age and family standing.
 For example, they could not appoint a judge who did not have children of his own, for he was thought to be less merciful towards other men's children.
 Neither could they select a judge who was not a male, by way of an edict, and which others say was because of the levity and temerity of the other sex.
 Nor could they admit the testimony of women in a court of Jewish law where the death-penalty hinged over the accused.

 The harshness of the death penalty indicated the seriousness of the crime.
 Jewish philosophers argue that the whole point of corporal punishment was to serve as a reminder to the community of the severe nature of certain acts.
 This is why, in Jewish law, the death penalty is more of a principle than a practice.
-The numerous references to a death penalty in the Torah underscore the severity of the sin, rather than the expectation of death.
+The numerous references to the death penalty in the Torah underscore the severity of the sin, rather than the expectation of death.
 This is bolstered by the standards of proof required for application of the death penalty, which were extremely stringent.
 The Mishnah outlines the views of several prominent first-century CE rabbis on the subject: